-To conclude, the heuristic presented in this paper frequently proves optimality on the considered benchmark instances and, in particular, outperforms the "Greedy Interdiction" heuristic (DeNegre 2011) in terms of solution quality.
+To conclude, our heuristic frequently proves optimality on the considered benchmark instances.
 However, the solution of the deterministic bilevel problems remains a bottleneck of our method and, thus, the algorithmic choice for solving these problems is crucial.
-When efficient black-box methods such as the bkpsolver (Weninger and Fukasawa 2023) are available to tackle the deterministic bilevel problems, our heuristic further outperforms the exact branch-and-cut method proposed in Beck et al. (2023a) both in terms of runtimes and solution quality.
+When efficient black-box methods such as the bkpsolver (Weninger and Fukasawa 2023) are available to tackle the deterministic bilevel problems, our heuristic outperforms the exact branch-and-cut method proposed in Beck et al. (2023a) both in terms of runtimes and solution quality.

 5.4.
 Evaluation of the Heuristic for General Bilevel Problems.
-We now evaluate the performance of the heuristic for general $\Gamma$ -robust bilevel problems.
+We now evaluate the performance of the heuristic for general Γ-robust bilevel problems.
 Before we start, let us mention that the structure of the lower-level problem from the min-max setting is preserved by the construction of our instances; see Section 5.1.
 Hence, the results for the reduction of sub-problems applied to the min-max setting summarized in Tables 3 and 4 are exactly the same in the more general setting.
 In particular, this means that a considerable number of deterministic bilevel problems can be eliminated in the setting with integer deviations, which significantly reduces the computational burden of our method.